Explore

 Stillness in Motion: The Matka series, Of the Earth’s signature piece, is the newest in Ziemska’s Matka (“mother” in Polish) series, following versions in Romania and Poland.
 Located outside the Arboretum’s Visitor Center, the 6-foot-tall female figure is composed mostly of willow tree branches.

-Oculus comprises two 10-foot-tall human head profiles fit with hundreds of varying sizes of tree cookies, or the cross-section of a tree, and mirrored eyes that reflect the surrounding Maple Collection.
+Oculus comprised two 10-foot-tall human head profiles fit with hundreds of varying sizes of tree cookies, or the cross-section of a tree, and mirrored eyes that reflect the surrounding Maple Collection.

 Strata is inspired by a recurring theme in Ziemska’s work that considers the “body as landscape.”
-Strata is a 45-foot-long reclining female figure emerging from the ground at the base of a hill in the Crabapple Collection.
+The 45-foot-long reclining female figure emerged from the ground at the base of a hill in the Crabapple Collection.

 West Side

-Ona (“she” in Polish) is the sole sculpture on the Arboretum’s West Side.
+Ona (“she” in Polish) was the sole sculpture on the Arboretum’s West Side.
 The 14-foot-tall piece depicts a woman with windswept hair of tree branches and eyes of mirrors.

 • Both are Polish terms.
 Matka means “mother” and Ona means “she.”